Dr. Vincent Zubowicz discusses how patients choose implant sizes before a breast augmentation.

 Breasts that are somewhat ptotic (droopy) will be better dealt with by a larger prosthesis.
 The ptosis is not corrected, but is better masked.

 There are three types of incisions with definite advantages and shortcomings.
 The inframammary incision is placed in the crease below the breast where the breast ends and the abdominal wall begins.
-The peri-aveolar incision is located along the lower edge of the areola.
+The peri-areolar incision is located along the lower edge of the areola.
 The axillary incision is placed in the armpit.

 The most commonly used incision chosen by the patients in my practice is the inframammary.
 It is direct and requires no dissection through breast tissue.
 It is very well hidden especially when standing, the breast completely covers it.
-Generally, it is about 1 inch in length and results in a fine white line when wound remodeling is complete---6 months to 2 years.
+Generally, it is about 1 inch in length and results in a fine white line when wound remodeling is complete—6 months to 2 years.

 Second in popularity is the periareolar incision.
 The incision is about an inch in length along the inferior border of the areola.
 The scar is highly acceptable.
 The incision does require dissection through breast tissue for placement of the implant.
 This has the theoretical disadvantage of exposing the wound to bacteria that exists naturally in the milk ducts.
 There is scarring in the breast tissue, as well.
 Nevertheless, there are really no long term disadvantages of consequence and this incision is highly acceptable.

 The axillary incision is placed through the armpit and is generally 1.5 inches in length.
-The dissection of the pocket is more difficult and requires a special tool.
+The dissection of the pocket is more difficult and requires special instrumentation.
 This does not appreciably lengthen the operation, however.
 The glands in the axilla contain bacteria similar to breast tissue which poses the same theoretical problem.
 Again, there is no increase in infection noted.
 However, if an open capsulotomy is required for the treatment of capsular contracture at a later date, it cannot be performed through the axillary incision.
 Under these circumstances, a separate incision would be required.

 In general, all of the incisions end up being highly satisfactory.
 Every effort is made to keep them as short as possible.
 Mother Nature is generally forgiving of these wounds so that they are nearly invisible when the healing process is complete.